dinoperovic/django-salesman/docs/advanced/order_customization.rst

 Custom reference generator
 ==========================

-Order reference is generated when a new order get's created and represents a unique idetifier for that order.
+Order reference is generated when a new order get's created and represents a unique identifier for that order.
 By default reference is generated in a ``{year}-{5-digit-increment}`` format using :func:`salesman.orders.utils.generate_ref` function.

-You can change it by providing a dotted path in ``SALESMAN_ORDER_REFERENCE_GENERATOR`` setting that points to a function which returns a unique reference string.
+You can change it by providing a dotted path in ``SALESMAN_ORDER_REFERENCE_GENERATOR`` setting that points to a function that returns a unique reference string.

 .. note::

-    Reference generators function output will be slugified.
+    Reference generators function output will be *slugified*.

 .. code:: python